vishalsachdev/PythonForClass/README.md

 - Short term/ graduate courses- On cloud (saves time)

 ## On Device
 When choosing on device , you want to pick a package manager which is essential to download/update the packages needed for analysis.
-For python, you have two basic options - Just install a package manager Conda with some other libraries( miniconda) and install a manager along with many default packages(Anaconda - Big download).
+For python, you have two basic options - Just install a package manager, Conda with some other libraries( miniconda https://docs.conda.io/en/latest/miniconda.html ) OR  install a manager along with many default packages(Anaconda - Big download 3 GB https://www.anaconda.com/distribution/ ).
 My recommendation- Go with miniconda and then have students install the packages they need, as the semester progresses.
 Less setup time, and teaches students how to get packages for their needs.
 A detailed comparison can be found at [Link] http://deeplearning.lipingyang.org/2018/12/23/anaconda-vs-miniconda-vs-virtualenv/

+My recommendation- Go with miniconda and then have students install the packages they need.

 ## On Cloud
+- Free
+Good for shorter projects, and some offer team collaboration features.
+Several free Google and Microsoft
+- paid